Non-Recourse Loan: Self-Directed IRA Financing Explained

 • How is rent determined?

-• Do you require a credit check for me personally?
+• Do you require a credit check for borrower?

 • What are your fees?
 How do you charge?

-• Am I limited to certain types of real estate?
+• Is the borrower limited to certain types of real estate?

 Typical Fees

 As with any other real estate purchase, there are closing costs.
-These costs must come from the IRA and not your personal funds.
+These costs must come from the IRA (IRA is the borrower) and not your personal funds.
 You can request an estimate of potential costs from your lender in advance.

 Also, there will be transaction fees from your custodian for the purchase of the investment and loan.

-Besides fees, the other thing to consider when obtaining a non-recourse loan are IRA taxes.
+Besides fees, the other thing to consider when obtaining a non-recourse loan are IRA taxes UBIT and UDFI.

 Non-Recourse Loans FAQs